Solomon Islands S-League

 The Solomon Islands S-League, commonly known as just the S-League (and formerly known as the Telekom S-League until 2025 for sponsorship reasons), is a semi professional league and the top division of the Solomon Islands Football Federation.
 It replaced the Solomon Islands National Club Championship, which lasted from 2000 until 2010.

+The league includes Real Kakamora, who served as one of the league's 8 founding members in 2011.
+After losing all 22 of their matches in the 2023 season, Kakamora established an account on Instagram and gained international attention as the self-proclaimed "worst club in the world," with their posts bringing attention to football in Solomon Islands.
+Since then, the club has used this attention to rebuild their squad and alter their performance standing in the country.

+Solomon Warriors are considered to be the league's most successful club, winning 7 titles since its founding.
+However, in 2025, the club exited the league and went on hiatus due to financial issues.
+Central Coast are the defending champions, winning back-to-back titles in 2024 and 2025.

 Format

 In the current format, all teams compete in a round robin, where the team that ends at the first place are crowned champions.
 Together with the second-placed team, they qualify for the OFC Champions League.
 The bottom team is then relegated to the Second Division, while the best performing team from that league is promoted to this league.

 History

 Interprovincial Tournament (1977–85)

 This tournament had begun the early football in Solomon Islands.
 It was held by the FA of the Solomon Islands.

 National Club Championship (2000–10)

-The Solomon Islands S-League was founded in 2000, with Koloale taking out the first premiership title.
-The final championship was the 2009–10 season, with the next season renamed to the Telekom S-League.
+Starting in 2000, the National Club Championship was formed, taking the top four clubs in the Honiara FA League along with the champions of local leagues from other provinces in the country.
+Laugu United won the first premiership title, with Koloale winning a record 5 titles during this span.
+The final championship was the 2009–10 season, before the Telekom S-League replaced the competition next season.